barbuza/dbconfig/README.md

 model instances will be stored as pair of content type id and instance id, so you will not have serialized model instances in database or cache

+there is `dbconfig.config_context` context processor, it will populate context will all available config group subclasses